Optimization Problems for Machine Learning: A Survey: Classification

-\JSrev{ To find provably optimal decision trees, \cite{bertsimas2017optimal} proposes a mixed-integer programming formulation that has an exponential complexity in the depth of the tree.
+\JSrev{ To find provably optimal decision trees, \cite{bertsimas2017optimal} proposes a mixed integer programming formulation that has an exponential complexity in the depth of the tree.
 Given a fixed depth $D$, the maximum number of nodes is $T=2^{D+1} - 1$ indexed by $t=1,\dots,T$.
-Following the notation of \cite{bertsimas2017optimal}, the set of nodes is split into two sets, branch nodes and leaf nodes.
-The branch nodes $T_B=\{1,\dots,\lfloor df \rfloor\}$ apply a linear split $a^\top x < b$ where the left branch includes the data that satisfy this split while the right branch includes the remaining data.
-At the leaf nodes $T_F=\{\lfloor df \rfloor +1, \dots, T\}$, a class prediction is made for the data that points that are included at that node.
-In \cite{bertsimas2017optimal}, the splits that are applied at the branch nodes are restricted to a single variable with the option of not splitting a node.
-The mixed-integer programming formulation is
+Following the notation of \cite{bertsimas2017optimal}, \revtwoJS{the nodes are split} into two sets, branch nodes and leaf nodes.
+The branch nodes $T_B=\{1,\dots,\lfloor \revtwoJS{\frac{T}{2}} \rfloor\}$ apply a linear split $a^\top x_i < b$ where the left \revtwoJS{child node} includes the \revtwoJS{data points} that satisfy this split while the right \revtwoJS{one} includes the remaining data.
+In \cite{bertsimas2017optimal}, the splits that are applied at the branch nodes are restricted to a single variable with the option of not splitting a node. \revtwoJS{The binary decision variable $d_t$ takes a value of 1 if branch node $t$ is split and 0 otherwise.
+Since the splits are univariate, then variable $a_{jt}$, which denotes the value of the coefficient of feature $j$ in the split at node $t$, is also binary.
+The cutpoint at node $t$ is $b_t \geq 0$.}

+At \revtwoJS{each of} the leaf nodes $\revtwoJS{T_L}=\{\lfloor \revtwoJS{\frac{T}{2}} \rfloor +1, \dots, T\}$, a class prediction is made \revtwoJS{based on} the \revtwoJS{data points} that are included. \revtwoJS{The binary variable $z_{it}$ indicates if data point $i$ is included to leaf node $t$, i.e.\revtwoCGblue{,} $z_{it}=1$ or otherwise $z_{it} = 0$.
+The binary decision variable $c_{kt}$ takes a value of 1 if leaf node $t$ is assigned label $k$, and 0 otherwise while binary variable $l_t$ indicates if leaf node $t$ is used, i.e.\revtwoCGblue{,} $l_t=1$ or otherwise $l_t = 0$. }